gkw0010/CoPESD/README.md

 ### Request Download Data

-The data will be publicly accessible upon acceptance.
+The data will be publicly accessible upon acceptance of the paper.

 ## Fine-tuning on CoPESD dataset